dsa-ou/m269-installer/README.md

 7. Go back to step 3 if there are still disallowed constructs in your code.

 ### 4.1 In Unix
-If you're using Linux or macOS, then the `nb` command runs Jupyter in the background, which means you can still use the same terminal for other commands.
+The `nb` command runs Jupyter in the background, which means that you can still use the same terminal for other commands.

 1. Go back to the terminal in which you entered `m269-23j` and `nb`.
 2. Proceed from step 2 of the VCE instructions.

 ### 4.2 In Windows
-In Windows, the PowerShell where you entered `nb` is running Jupyter, so you need to check the TMA in a different PowerShell.

-1. Open a new PowerShell.
-2. Enter `m269-23j` to go to your m269 folder and activate the M269 software.
+The `nb` command runs Jupyter in the background, which means that you can still use the same PowerShell for other commands.

+1. Go back to the PowerShell in which you entered `m269-23j` and `nb`.
 3. Enter _one_ of the following, depending on which TMA you're checking:
    - `allowed -u 10 TMA01/23J_TMA01.ipynb`
    - `allowed -u 20 TMA02/23J_TMA02.ipynb`